 Fortunately, you aren’t limited to paying TurboTax’s prices.
-You can still find many of the features, such as a mobile app, free multi-year storage and reimbursement for penalty or interest charges with TaxSlayer’s online program.
+You can still find many of the features, such as a mobile app, free multi-year storage and reimbursement for penalty or interest charges with a budget option like TaxSlayer.

-Choose from four filing options: Free, Classic, Premium or Self-Employed.
-Even TaxSlayer’s most expensive option, Premium, is less than TurboTax’s bottom tier offering.
-TaxSlayer is $67 if you include a state return ($57 for a federal return and $29 per state) while TurboTax Premier is about $100 with a state return (or $77 with the typical tax season discount).
+Choose from five filing options: Free, Classic, Premium, Self-Employed and Ultimate.
+TaxSlayer’s most expensive option, Ultimate, costs less than TurboTax’s second tier offering.
+TaxSlayer Ultimate is $86 if you include a state return ($57 for a federal return and $29 per state) while TurboTax Premier is about $100 with a state return.